 BOARD OF DIRECTORS

-Ms Thompson began her formal training in the arts as a dancer, and has spent over 30 years as a professional actor, storyteller, playwright and choreographer.
-She has been endorsed as a RISCA Teaching Artist for almost twenty years and is best known for her long-running national tour as Female Buffalo Soldier, Cathay Williams.
+Ms Thompson began her formal training in the arts as a dancer, and has spent over 30 years as a professional actor, storyteller, playwright and choreographer; as well as the Project Director for numerous grants-funded Arts Initiatives.
+She has been endorsed as a RISCA Teaching Artist for over twenty years and is best known for her long-running national tour as Female Buffalo Soldier, Cathay Williams.
 Her other Rhode Island-based theatrical credits include: The Providence Black Repertory Company (Tribute to Langston Hughes); Rites and Reason Theater (ChangeUp); StagePraise Productions (Moving Day); Trinity Repertory Theater (Every 28 Hours Project); and Mixed Magic Theater (Celebrations: An African Odyssey and The Red Tent).
 She co-founded and performed in the Rhode Island Black Storytellers’ annual Funda Fest for over a decade.
 Ms Thompson's contributions to the Rhode Island Arts community have been included in the RI Black Heritage Society's Stages of Freedom Exhibit, honoring the legacy of RI Black Artists from the late 1800's to the present.
-Her service to the Christian community has been recognized through numerous honors, including official commissioning as an Apostle in the Arts through Harvest International Ministries, California, and serving as the RI Chapter Chair for the National Liturgical Dance Network.
+Her service to the Christian community has been recognized through numerous honors, including official commissioning as an Apostle in the Arts through Harvest International Ministries, California; founding and directing God's Providence Dance Assembly (GPDA), and serving as the RI Chapter Chair for the National Liturgical Dance Network.

 Ms. Thompson’s initiatives in the arts have often addressed the needs of disabled and/or underrepresented populations.
 Some of her projects have included: piloting Brown University's "ArtsLiteracy" at Birch Vocational for developmentally disabled students; launching “Advancing in Dance for the Differently-Abled,” in collaboration with Everett Dance Theater and Very Special Arts-RI; producing “W.A.R.
 Stories: Keep on-a Walkin’”, produced in collaboration with URI Arts and Culture Dept, in recognition of the many American lives lost to racial violence; and directing the W.A.R.
 Prison Outreach, an arts access program in collaboration with the Women’s Chapel Services at the RI Adult Correctional Institution.

-aka Mr. Deep Positivity, is the Healthy Ambassador of Providence and is also the Ambassador for Providence Promise.
+James McBride, aka Mr. Deep Positivity, is the Healthy Ambassador of Providence and is also the Ambassador for Providence Promise.
 He is a local celebrity and award winning rap artist/educator who has been on a continuous tour of hundreds of schools in New England since 2002 reaching thousands of students each year.
 His assemblies are fun, educational and interactive teaching students invaluable life lessons in a language they move and relate to… positive rap.
 This seasoned veteran has been rapping for over 20 years inspiring youth to be safe, smart, healthy and successful in life so they can follow their dreams.
 He has written and recorded over 700 positive, powerful songs and released a fun educational series of 7 Lessons for Life CDs.
 Mr. Deep Positivity is also an award winning TV show host of a show titled, Deep Lessons for Life which features students as the stars of the show and is a published author as well.
 Mr. Deep Positivity’s impact reaches behind prison walls as well, as he is a member of WAR’s Prison Ministry Team.
 He is a positive role model for the many children, youth and adults impacted by his performance, educational and ministry work.

-Has spent many years serving the Lord through volunteer work in many different capacities.
+Karen Russell spent many years serving the Lord through volunteer work in many different capacities.
 She has served food to the homeless, distributed clothing and toys to those in need, and she has also taught teens and children through both Catholic and Protestant churches.
 Ms Russell’s list of agencies and ministries for which she has volunteered includes the Davinci Center, The Providence Rescue Mission and Peace & Providence.
 She has also done extensive volunteer work for WSTL Radio, including their Annual Day of Prayer, pledge drives and other events.
 Karen enjoys singing and has taken part in many musical ministries and community groups, including the Cumberland Lincoln Community Chorus and Faith Christian Center Worship Team.
 Her love of the arts also includes liturgical dance, and she has danced in both the Bristol 4th of July and the Boston Columbus Day parades.
 Ms Russell brings to WAR a commitment to prayer, volunteerism, and a heart to serve the Lord.